arplaboratory/multi_robot_tracking/README.md

 ```
 ## Citation
-If you publish a paper with our simulator, please cite our paper:
+If you publish a paper with this work, please cite our paper:
 ```
 @article{VisualTraIROS2022,
   url = {https://arxiv.org/abs/2207.08301},